Tag Based Security Policy¶

 Click Security -> Stateful Firewall -> Policy

 To configure security policies, select a Base Policy.
-Base Policy is the always attached as the last rule as a catch all policy.
+Base Policy is always attached as the last rule as a catch all policy.

 Select Enable Packet Logging if you want to forward logs to well known log management systems, such as Splunk, Sumo Logic, Elastic Search and remote syslog.